collectiveaccess/ProvidenceDocs/_source/providence/user/reporting/template_unit.rst

 Indirect relationships
 ----------------------

 One use of the ``<unit>`` tag is to allow cataloguers to display metadata with some relative distance to the chosen record.
-We could call this the Six Degrees of Kevin Bacon for CollectiveAccess.

 Let's say you're creating a Collection summary and you'd like to display metadata about Entities, but Entities aren't related directly to Collections.
 Perhaps they are related to Objects related to the Collection.
-Never fear!
-Just as Bruce Willis is 2 degrees away from Kevin Bacon (thanks to Brad Pitt, "The Hamster Factor" and the movie "8"), Entities are also 2 degrees away from Collections thanks to their relativity to Objects.
+Entities are also 2 degrees away from Collections thanks to their relativity to Objects.

 How does this look in practice?
 Here's a display template that is used on the object bundle (through the GUI) or object placement (in a profile).
 It pulls statement metadata from a container on each Entity record related to each Object.